How to tell if a weight loss snack is actually healthy, according to a food expert

 While some fruits are obvious choices—it's hard to go wrong with an apple–others are less obvious.
 Are cereal bars good for us, or are they too full of sugar?
 Some fitness enthusiasts dedicated to gaining muscle might grab a shake comprised of the best protein powder for weight loss, while others might make granola or browse the best vegan cookbooks for inspiration.
 Others might opt for store-bought processed snacks, but these can be full of e-numbers and harmful chemicals.

-Doctor Michelle Braude, author of the Food Effect Diet, The Food Effect Diet Vegan and founder of nutrition advice service The Food Effect (opens in new tab), took to our Instagram account for a talk on all things nutrition.
+Doctor Michelle Braude, author of the Food Effect Diet, The Food Effect Diet Vegan and founder of nutrition advice service The Food Effect, took to our Instagram account for a talk on all things nutrition.
 She shared some key advice about people looking for healthy alternatives to snack on when the cravings hit.

 "People struggle with snacking.
 For a good healthy snack, you want to stick to something that has a combination of protein, fibre and healthy fats.
 Something like an apple with a tablespoon of peanut butter, a handful of nuts, wholegrain crackers or carrot sticks paired with hummus."